4lgn/dotfiles-osx/README.md

 I use Karabiner for most of my keyboard shortcut needs - config is found in `.config/karabiner/karabiner.json`.

+## Important installed applications

+### Linearmouse

+I use this app to differ reverse scrolling and acceleration on my mouse and trackpad.

+### Raycast

+WIP

 ## Vim

 Simply open vim and it should automatically install everything the first time.
 If something is wrong, or nothing seemed to have been installed, run `:PlugInstall` from within vim.